Littleton Public Schools

-Littleton Public Schools (aka Arapahoe County School District No. 6 or LPS) is a school district in Littleton, Colorado which serves several communities within the southern Denver metropolitan area.
+The Arapahoe County School District No. 6, more commonly known as Littleton Public Schools (LPS), is a school district in Littleton, Colorado which serves several communities within the southern Denver metropolitan area.
 It is governed by a five-member Board of Education, and administered by a superintendent and six executives.
 Its headquarters, the Education Services Center, is located in Downtown Littleton.
 It is the fifteenth largest school district in Colorado.
 LPS operates 11 elementary schools, four middle schools, three high schools, several alternative programs, a preschool, and two charter schools.

 History

 In 1889, Littleton Public Schools (then Littleton School District Six) was officially incorporated with the State of Colorado.
 It was established in the fall of 1864 when residents of the South Platte Valley voted to establish a public school district, the boundaries of which extended from what is now Sheridan Boulevard thirty miles east to the Kansas territorial line.
 The first president of the school district was Lewis B. Ames.
 In the winter of 1864, construction of the first school, a log cabin, was completed.
 In 1868, Littleton's second school, a frame building, was erected on the Lilley Ranch west of the Platte River.
 In 1873 the Rapp Avenue School was built, a one-room, brick structure with one teacher and 70 students.
 Littleton Public Schools then grew exponentially, experiencing the most growth during the "baby boom" era.
 Most LPS schools were built between 1950 and the late 1970s.